 Melissa said there were no therapeutic benefits for her doing the movie.
 Razvan adds that he did not expect catharsis but a simple, explicit depiction of something present in Romanian society.

 Razvan said that the audience’s reaction was easily noticed to fit the same pattern, only that the responses were much more potent to the first Romanian premiere at Cluj-Napoca.

 Razvan preferred that the movie would be done with a more concentrated focus, and that’s why he insisted this not be a co-production, and he did not accept to get money from other countries or change the action setting.

 You could have read some of Irina Codruta Matei’s thoughts on her blog [later edit: blog removed from wordpress] while she was working on the script supervising for “Felicia, inainte de toate”.
-I think she’s now very happy with the movie launch and the script award at TIFF.
+I think she’s now pleased with the movie launch and the script award at TIFF.
 She has all the reasons to be.

 You can read some of the Romanian bloggers’ chronicles here: Dan Tanasescu, Magda Mihaila, Adi Ciubotariu, and Inozza.